misits/wpbuilder-plugin/readme.txt

 == Changelog ==

 = 1.0.6 =
+- Fix fields in Gallery model

+= 1.0.6 =
--Add new method to Media
+- Add new method to Media

 = 1.0.5 =
 - Allow carbon fields to be used in page and post